Notice regarding the quality of machine translation

 This declaration must be renewed every year and in the event of a change in employment status.

-To go further III of Article R. 254-9 of the Rural Code and Marine Fisheries.
+For further information: III of Article R. 254-9 of the Rural Code and Marine Fisheries.

 d.
 Company reporting formalities